-Our current research revolves around understanding and improving measurement of cognitive and affective response to communication challenges, with a focus on psychophysiological measurements.
+Our current research revolves around understanding cognitive and affective responses to communication challenges, with a focus on psychophysiological measurements.

 Psychophysiological Responses to Background Noise